Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, one of the new points is the publicity and transparency in the allocation of health insurance cards.
 Medical examination and treatment facilities will be responsible for publicizing the number of health insurance cards allocated, thereby creating favorable conditions for people when registering and using health services.

-The Ministry of Health also requires medical facilities to advise patients about their rights, the diseases that are referred to them, and ensure maximum benefits for health insurance participants.
+The Ministry of Health also requires medical facilities to advise patients on their rights, the diseases that are referred to them, and ensure maximum benefits for health insurance participants.
 This helps patients be more proactive in taking care of their health and following doctors' medical instructions.

 According to Deputy Minister of Health Tran Van Thuan, new points in the Law on Health Insurance and related circulars will help strengthen the sustainable development of the health insurance system, creating favorable conditions for people in health care.